SuchitGaidhane/Code-n-Colab/README.md

 # Code-N-Collab - Online Collaborative Code Editor

-Welcome to the collaborative code editor - Code-N-Colab !
+Welcome to the collaborative code editor - Code-N-Colab!!
 This project allows multiple users to simultaneously collaborate, edit and run code in real-time with integrated compilaer within a web-based environment.
 It also shows stats such as CPU run time and Memory used by the code.

 ## Features